 Cora SeQuence application (V9.0)

 An application that delivers Cora SeQuence functionality.
-There are five types of applications: Administration, Flowtime, ADSS, BRS, and JES.
+There are six types of applications: Administration, Flowtime, ADSS, BRS, JES, and WebAPI.

 Cora SeQuence application package (V9.0)